mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 Now that you have some BTC under MMGen’s control, you’re ready to create a transaction.
 Note that transactions are harmless until they’re signed and broadcast to the network, so feel free to experiment and create transactions with different combinations of inputs and outputs.
+If you're using testnet, then even broadcast transactions are harmless, so it's highly recommended you do so if you want to practice sending transactions.

 To send 0.1 BTC to the a third-party address 1AmkUxrfy5dMrfmeYwTxLxfIswUCcpeysc, for example, and send the change back to yourself at address 89ABCDEF:5, you’d